 Coffee chains in Japan 日本のコーヒーチェーン

-Straight from the United States, coffee chains are widespread nowadays in Japan.
-Starbucks, Doutor, Excelsior... there are many stores offering coffee and snacks at low prices.
+Straight from the United States, the familiar coffee chains are widespread in Japan.
+Starbucks, Doutor, Excelsior...
+You won't have much trouble finding your favorite coffee brand as there are many stores offering coffee and snacks at reasonable prices.

-Contrary to what one might first think, the Japanese are great consumers of coffee.
-In 2017, the country was even the 5th largest coffee importer in the world!
-And this is seen every day: many Japanese drink more coffee than tea.
-However, you'll quickly realize that the Japanese aren't as fond of espresso as people in Europe: they consume mostly americanos and similar coffee varieties, and often iced rather than hot, similar to the American style.
+Contrary to what one might think, the Japanese are great consumers of coffee.
+In 2017, Japan was the 5th largest coffee importer in the world!
+And this is seen every day: Japanese drink coffee daily like tea.
+However, the Japanese consume mostly "Americano style" unlike the "cafe" or espresso style consumed in Europe and other regions of the world.

 Coffee shops have thrived on Japanese soil since the 1980s, and are now seen throughout the country.
-You'll usually find one easily on a nearby street corner or in a shopping mall.
+You'll usually find one easily on a nearby street corner or in shopping malls.
 It's an ideal place to take a break during a busy day of sightseeing...

-A cafe's menu is then more or less as listed on the signs in-store, but you'll always find the usual latte, cappuccino, mocha, and americano.
+A cafe's menu is readily listed on the signs in-store (frequently with English translations), but you'll always find the usual espresso, latte, cappuccino, mocha, and americano.

-In the cafe, you'll have to order at the counter first, then bring your tray of food and drink to the seat of your choice.
-You will always be asked if you want to have it in the cafe (tennai de, 店内で) or take away (mochikaeri, 持ち帰り), and if you want your coffee served cold (aisu, アイス) or hot (hotto, ホット).
+In the cafe, you'll have to order at the counter first, then bring your tray of food and drink to your table.
+Just like back home, you will be asked if you want to have it to "go" (mochikaeri, 持ち帰り), or "here" tennai de, 店内で), and if you want your coffee served cold (aisu, アイス) or hot (hotto, ホット).

 Many Japanese cafes (apart from Starbucks, which is always non-smoking) offer a separate smoking area and often a free WiFi network.